Anonymous-Y/my_website/_teaching/zuel-blockchain_money.md

 # Class Requirements

-**Project & Presentation (50%)**
+**Final Project**

-Students are required to form study groups, each consisting of 2 to 3 members, and collaboratively work on a project related to blockchain or digital money.
-At the end of this semester, each group needs to present their findings and project outcomes.
+For your final project, you will collaborate in teams (2-3 members) to explore a topic of your choice related to blockchain technology and digital money.
+The project aims to allow you to delve deeply into an area of interest, whether through an economic analysis or by developing a coding project that demonstrates practical applications of blockchain concepts.
+At the end of this semester, each group needs to present their research findings or demonstrate their application.

-**Final Report (50%)**
-Each study group needs to submit a project report.
-Additionally, please clearly state in your report each team member's contribution to this project. (under 20 pages, Times New Roman, 12pt, 1.5 line space)
+Detailed final project instructions: [link]()

-**Final Report DUE DATE:** TBD
+**Final Project Report DUE DATE:** TBD
 Please submit your report here: TBD